-Cats hating all of humankind.
-Cats plotting to kill their owners.
-Cats taking over the world.
+Cats hating all of humankind… Plotting to kill their owners… Taking over the world.
 Cats are often portrayed in these villainous roles on TV, the Internet, and in movies.
+You’ve probably wondered before: Does my cat hate me?
 Some cat owners actually think their cat hates not only them, but the world, and they don’t know how to handle it.

 If you are one of these cat owners, you are not alone.
 Some cats are not big on affection and dole it out miserly.

 We have good news and bad news.
 The good news is, no, your cat does not actually hate you.
 But the bad news is that this doesn’t necessarily mean they love you in the way you hope.

 To put it plainly, cats have not been domesticated long enough for the ones with nice, obedient traits to beat out the ones with sassy, jerk traits.
 Consider the evolutionary story.
 Animals that have higher fitness are the ones whose traits are most adaptive to the environment.
 In turn, those most adapted to their environment are most likely to survive, reproduce, and thereby pass their genes (and those successful traits) to the next generation.
 So, when you’re asking does my cat hate me, don’t get too wrapped up in the answer.